MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 ## 📜Block #5
 - Hammad switches us to Vercel allowing for more dynamic change-making, implements imgix to make the site load faster & deploys the whole thing to a permanent domain - MyMeta is now live! 😱
 - We had another call with 3Box, Raid Guild & 1Hive to get updated on the latest from 3Box and hopefully follow up by joining forces on building MyMeta.
-- We also got two more developers join the MyMeta team; ECWireless & Damjan.
+- We also got two more developers to join the MyMeta team; ECWireless & Damjan.
 - But we need moar.
 MOAR DEVELOPERS.
 - Luxumbra does a complete redesign of the wiki, with some help from Saimano in removing useless things & me in throwing a bunch of ideas up the wall.
 Made it look as slick as MyMeta; screenshots below.
 - Vanilla graduates our announcements channel into an actual announcements channel, allowing others to subscribe to it.
 Also makes the meta-announcements channel aka #📣-metaphone live, after adding DAOHaus & MetaMedia to a full list of guilds it is subscribed to - Raid Guild, 1Hive, LexDAO & MetaFactory.
 - Topping it off, he also added a bunch of new roles and the #role-select channel to help us target the right players for announcements and calls to action.
 - Go pick yourself a role! 🙃
-- I added a channel too #my-thing - for you to shill your startup, project or whatever hobby or skill you’re working on! 🤗
+- I added a channel too, #my-thing - for you to shill your startup, project, or whatever hobby or skill you’re working on! 🤗
 - New podcast episode is live!
-This time we talked to Griff Green of Commons Stack on topics ranging from community-building, values in the Ethereum space and the broader crypto space drama.
+This time we talked to Griff Green of Commons Stack on topics ranging from community-building, values in the Ethereum space, and the broader crypto space drama.
 - Then on the 27th of October, I’ll be getting interviewed myself - forThe Stoa. 😮

 ## 📜Block #4